ArborealAudio/OmniAmp/Notes.md

 # TO-DO

-- disable auto gain display for amp modes

 - Look into optimizing UI drawing & UI polish
 	- benchmark on lower-specced stuff to see how it performs
 	- on resize, render each sinewave to an image. keep that on hand until next resize. move and scale each image per the rms levels
-- Auto-scale the waveform display
+~~Auto-scale the waveform display~~ Settled for increasing RMS amplitude

 - Working on comp behavior:
 	- adjusted Channel so that only threshold lowers for the first 60%, then add up to 2x gain into the sidechain.
 Past 30%, add up to 3x makeup gain